 The attached chart shows a downtrend.
 The candlestick chart of the EURUSD forex pair shows the price declining in waves.
 Another way to think of a downtrend is that it's a sequence of lower highs and lower lows.
 Moving from left to right on the chart, the impulse waves each reach a lower price than the last impulse, and the highs of each correction also move down.

 What Reverses a Downtrend

-If a downtrend is a sequence of lower highs and lower lows--or impulse waves to the downside and smaller corrective waves to the upside--a reversal is when those criteria are violated.
+If a downtrend is a sequence of lower highs and lower lows, or impulse waves to the downside and smaller corrective waves to the upside, a reversal occurs when those criteria are violated.

 If the price makes a higher high or higher low, that signals the downtrend is in trouble.
 For example, the downtrend is in trouble if an impulse wave occurs to the upside and is followed by a smaller down wave (higher high, higher low).

 Trend traders adapt to new information as it comes available.
 The price may move into a downtrend, give a signal the downtrend is in trouble, but then revert to a downtrend again.
 Or the price could move sideways or into an uptrend.
 No matter what the scenario, isolating which direction the impulse waves are moving gives you the trend direction.
 If up and down impulse waves are the same size, then the price is moving in a range (sideways).